Have You Been Paying Attention? (New Zealand game show)

 Have You Been Paying Attention? (abbreviated on social media as HYBPA?
-NZ and stylised on-screen as Have you been paying attention? in sentence case) is a New Zealand panel show on TVNZ 2, based on the original Australian series Have You Been Paying Attention?.
+NZ and stylised on-screen in sentence case) is a New Zealand panel show on TVNZ 2, based on the original Australian series Have You Been Paying Attention?
 The series is a mix of news and comedy in which host Hayley Sproull quizzes five guests – permanent panelists Urzila Carlson and Vaughan Smith and three others – on the week's top news stories.

 Format

 The series sees the host ask guests a range of news-related questions.
 In turn, guests give humorous or satirical answers.
 Correct answers are awarded points.
 In addition to questions regarding the previous week's events, the contestants are also quizzed in various other games.
 Some segments are partly presented by guest hosts as part of cross-promotion.

 While the show declares a winner each episode, there is no prize, and the show records segments declaring each panelist a winner in case the edit changes the scores given in the final broadcast show.
-Speaking about the Australian version of HYBPA, on which she also appears, Carlson said "it’s for laughs not really to win the game, although I like to win!"
+Speaking about the Australian version of HYBPA, on which she also appears, Carlson said "it's for laughs not really to win the game, although I like to win!"

 History

 The series debuted on 24 July 2019.
 On 23 and 30 October, repeat episodes were aired, as the TVNZ studio had been evacuated due to the New Zealand International Convention Centre fire nearby.

-Production for the series was put on hold as a result of the COVID-19 pandemic in March 2020.
+The second season began in February 2020, but production was put on hold in March as a result of the COVID-19 pandemic.
 The series resumed on 29 April via remote work and videotelephony by all of the comedians.
 Filming returned to the studio on 20 May, after lockdown restrictions were reduced.

-The second series debuted on 16 February 2021.
+The third series debuted on 16 February 2021.
 On 20 August, a repeat episode was aired due to New Zealand returning to lockdown.
 The series resumed on 27 August using video conferencing.

+The fourth series debuted on 5 August 2022, and on 21 October 2022, they announced on social media they were taking a break.